 Our client, age 22, was walking back to his car after an evening in Hermosa Beach.
 The bars had all closed and he needed to use a restroom.
+He could not go back to any bar and ask to enter to used the restroom.
 It was about 2:15 a.m.

 In 50 Words or Less: Hermosa Beach, client caught in alley, urinating on a wall, charged with misdemeanor public nuisance (Penal Code § 372), case negotiated to disturbing the peace (Penal Code § 415(2)) as an infraction.

-As he did so, a Hermosa Beach Police car came around the corner and immediately pointed its white lights on our client.
+Our client was wrong about hiding his act of urinating.
+As he relieved himself, a Hermosa Beach Police car came around the corner and immediately pointed its white lights on our client.
 The police car was less than twenty feet away and our client quickly zipped up his pants, embarrassed to be caught in the act.

 Alley Near Hermosa Avenue